answear/kube-vcloud-flexvolume/README.md

 *  Using busType:busSubType combination other than SCSI:VirtualSCSI can lead to unexpected behavior.
 For example you can attach more than one disk of default type (SCSI:lsilogic), but only the first one will be detected by Linux kernel.

+*  When something goes wrong during disk attaching and the driver throws an exception the udev rules required for restoring symlinks after reboot might not be generated.
+This can result in similar behaviour to one described in [this](../../issues/7) issue.
+The code tries to minimize the chances of this happening.
+If the problem occurs, please fill the bug report.

 Description
 ===========